Places in the Heart: Critical response

-Review aggregator Rotten Tomatoes gives the film a score of 89% based on reviews from 38 critics and a rating average of 8.00/10.
+Review aggregator Rotten Tomatoes gives the film a score of 90% based on reviews from 40 critics.
 The consensus is: "Places in the Heart is a quiet character piece with grand ambitions that it more than fulfills, thanks to absorbing work from writer-director Robert Benton and a tremendous cast."
 Metacritic gives the film a score of 70% based on reviews from 12 critics, indicating "generally favorable reviews".

 Vincent Canby of The New York Times wrote in his review: "Robert Benton has made one of the best films in years about growing up American."
 Canby called it "moving and often funny" and "a tonic, a revivifying experience right down to the final images", comparing it to Luis Buñuel's Tristana".
 Roger Ebert gave the film three of four stars, writing that Benton's "memories provide the material for a wonderful movie, and he has made it, but unfortunately he hasn't stopped at that.
 He has gone on to include too much.
 He tells a central story of great power, and then keeps leaving it to catch us up with minor characters we never care about."